On This Page

 Cases on an International Conveyance (Cruise Ships)

-Additionally, many countries have begun instituting management procedures for asymptomatic travelers (including citizens) who have arrived within the past 14 days (unless otherwise noted) from Hubei Province, elsewhere in China, and other COVID-19–affected countries.
-These management procedures include self-observation (remain alert for symptoms), self-monitoring (take temperature 2 times per day), social distancing (remaining out of congregate settings, avoiding public transportation, and maintaining a distance of 2 m [6 ft] from others), and quarantine (self or mandatory separation from others not exposed) for 14 days (unless otherwise noted).
-Information is provided for the following countries:
+Many countries have implemented management procedures for asymptomatic travelers (including citizens) who have arrived within the past 14 days from COVID-19–affected countries.
+These management procedures include self-observation (remaining alert for symptoms), self-monitoring (taking a temperature reading 2 times per day), social distancing (remaining out of congregate settings [crowded places such as shopping centers, movie theaters, and stadiums], avoiding mass gatherings and public transportation, and maintaining a distance of 2 m [6 ft] from others), and quarantine (mandatory or self-separation from others not exposed) for 14 days (unless otherwise noted).
+Isolation (self-isolation or mandatory separation from others not exposed) is used only for persons known or reasonably believed to be infected.
+Arrivals who develop fever or respiratory symptoms within 14 days of travel to the aforementioned areas should self-isolate; observe respiratory hygiene (cough and sneeze etiquette), hand hygiene (frequent, thorough handwashing with soap and water for 20 seconds [or using a hand sanitizer containing 60% alcohol]), and social distancing; wear a face mask; and contact public health authorities (or telephone ahead before presenting to a hospital).
+See Table 2 for additional travel restrictions.
+Information is provided for the following countries or multinational organizations:

-Germany: Arrivals from Hubei Province and the cities of Hangzhou, Ningbo, Taizhou, and Wenzhou in Zhejiang Province should report to health officials to complete an individualized survey; those determined to be at high risk of infection should self-quarantine and self-monitor.
+Germany: Arrivals from Austria, Egypt, France, Iran, Italy, South Korea (Daegu, Gyeongbuk), Spain, Switzerland (Geneva, Ticino, and Vaud), and the U.S. (California, New Jersey, New York, and Washington) should report to health officials to complete an individualized survey; those determined to be at high risk of infection should self-quarantine and self-monitor.

-Philippines: Arrivals from anywhere in China, Hong Kong, or Macau will be subject to mandatory home quarantine.
+Israel: Arrivals from any country will be subject to mandatory home quarantine.

-Singapore: Arrivals from Hubei Province will be subject to mandatory quarantine in a government-designated location; those from elsewhere in China will be subject to mandatory home quarantine and should self-monitor.
+Singapore: Arrivals from Hubei Province will be subject to a Quarantine Order (legal order for mandatory home quarantine or quarantine in a government-designated location); those from elsewhere in China and all other countries will be subject to a Stay-Home Notice (mandatory home quarantine and should self-monitor).

 South Africa: Arrivals from anywhere in China and COVID-19–affected countries should self-quarantine and self-monitor.